rosswintle/turbo-admin/readme.txt

 Donate link: https://ko-fi.com/magicroundabout
 Tags: menu, commands, shortcuts
 Requires at least: 4.9
-Tested up to: 5.8
+Tested up to: 5.9
 Requires PHP: 7.2
-Stable tag: 1.5.3
+Stable tag: 1.7.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The command palette that gives super fast access to your WordPress Dashboard.
+Work faster with WordPress using a quick-access command palette and a collection of Dashboard improvements.
+Simply install, activate and go!

+Main features are:
+ - Fast-action, keyboard driven command palette: Think Apple Spotlight, or Alfred, but in WordPress!
+ - (Experimental) Notice hiding: Tidy your dashboard by hiding admin notices in a separate, slide-out panel.
+ - (Experimental/Bets): List table keyboard shortcuts.

-If you love this plugin, you can get Turbo Admin on ALL your sites, without needing to install the plugin, with the browser extension version!
+If you love this plugin, you can get Turbo Admin on ALL your sites without needing to install the plugin, with the browser extension version!

+PLUS the browser extension has features not present in the plugin because, well, they only make sense in the extension!

+ - Full screen block editor killer
+ - Block editor welcome guide remover
+ - Live/dev site labels

+Remember, in the browser extension it works everywhere that it can detect WordPress without needing a plugin.
+And it carries your preferences with you!
+It's WordPress, your way!

 [Check out the Browser Extension](https://turbo-admin.com/)